lazlo-bonin/gocs/README.md

 ---

-GOCS is in early preview stages and is not yet considered to be production ready, so we reserve the right to make breaking API changes until then.
+GOCS is in early preview stages and is not yet considered to be production ready, so there may be breaking API changes until then.
 I'm open to suggestions and appreciate bug reports.
 If you have any, just create a new issue on Github!

 # Special Thanks